 Should you expect the results outlined in a proposal?

-Should you continue to use a consultant who doesn’t produce results in the first six months?
+Should you continue to use an agency that doesn’t produce results early on?

-Is it better to hire multiple specialists or one agency to cover your digital marketing needs?
+Is it better to hire multiple specialists or one full-service agency?

 In this post, I want to share some perspectives on these tough questions and offer some practical steps you can take when hiring external digital marketing consultants, to ensure that your expectations and targets are met.